-When it comes to sports, do the sport that your body type is good at.
+When it comes to sports, do the sport that your body type is built for.
 I propose a system of taking a person’s information—such as height, weight, body fat, arm length, leg length, reaction time, coordination, etc.—and using it to find the person’s ideal sport.
-A person’s ideal sport is the sport in which they have the most physical competitive advantage.
+A person’s perfect sport is the sport in which they have the most physical competitive advantage.
 Such a system may be implemented as software, a website form, or a testing lab service.

 The main caveat to choosing a sport according to your body type is that there is no way to test for passion.
 Someone who is 6’10” may have a competitive advantage for playing basketball, but without passion for the sport, that person will never succeed.